jeroenr/cinema-akka-demo/README.md

-# Geolocation service
+# Cinema service
-This is a tiny application that imports and serves geolocation information from various sources.
-On start up the application will load the geolocation information from the configured sources until drained and serve the results under ```GET http://$host:$port/ips/$ip```
+This is a tiny API that allows reserving seats for movies.
+Example API calls can be found in this Postman collection https://www.getpostman.com/collections/21b2c655662e473d2896

 ## Requirements
 - Sbt 0.13.*